disha-satpute/MySQL/Notes/mysql_Procedures.md

 # Implementation

-o You can Implement all commands of procedures by giving reference of 'mysql_Procedures.sql' script which is available in this Repository.<br>
+o You can Implement all commands of procedures by giving reference of 'procedures.sql' script which is available in this Repository.<br>

-o You can also <a href="https://github.com/disha-satpute/MySQL/blob/main/mysql_Procedures.sql">Click Here</a> To get direct access to that Sql Script.
+o You can also <a href="https://github.com/disha-satpute/MySQL/blob/main/procedures.sql">Click Here</a> To get direct access to that Sql Script.